0 Items in Your Cart

 Barbie and G.I.
 Joe became popular worldwide, combining the wardrobe variety of the early French luxury dolls and the durability of a play toy.
 G.I.
 Joe was the first internationally popular doll for boys.

 Toys and games eventually became more mechanized.
-Dolls were developed that could move their heads, arms, and legs.
-Some could talk, walk, and move with the aid of a remote control.
+Dolls could move their heads, arms, and legs, and some could talk, walk, and move with the aid of a remote control.
 Companies created electronic versions of board games so that they no longer required a partner.
 One could play against a computer or other machine.

 With the advent of the home computer, companies developed computer games such as Pong, which was based on the 1972 arcade game by the same name, and eventually moved into three-dimensional graphics.
 Computer and video games are now a fast-growing segment of the U.S. entertainment industry.
 Today's gamers are of all ages.
-According to the Entertainment Software Association, the average age of gamers is 31 years and the average age of the most frequent game purchasers is 35 years.
-The ESA reported that 2013 sales of video games, hardware, and accessories totaled more than $21 billion, which included sales of games for mobile devices, a growing market.
+According to the Entertainment Software Association, the average age of gamers is 35 years old.
+The ESA reported that 2014 sales of video games, hardware, and accessories totaled more than $22 billion, which included sales of games for mobile devices, a growing market.
 Simple toys like hoops, balls, jacks, yo-yos, and cloth dolls are also subject to cycles of popularity.
 Partly because of the quick rise and fall of the more complex, expensive video and computer games, simpler toys are touted by some as the better investment for a child's entertainment and education.
 Both types of toys, however, maintain strong sales in the marketplace.